hypi-universe/docs-legacy/content/reference/01-graphql/05-hypi-object.md

          comments: [Comment!]
     }

-If you run the `findItem` "operation" , you will notice the Magic Hypi object is attached, and you will also see it in your APIs doc.
+If you run the `findItem` "operation" , you will notice the Magic Hypi object is attached, and you will also see it in your API's doc.
 So, every defined type in your schema will have the Magic Hypi Object auto attached to it for your convenience.

     type Item {
          slug: String! @field(indexed: true, type: Keyword)
          title: String! @field(indexed: true)
          description: String @field(indexed: true)
          comments: [Comment!]
          hypi:Hypi // Hypi magic object
     }